 - Repair or replacement of historic roofing - metal

 You may apply to qualify for more than one bidders list if you have qualifying experience in more than one specialty trade.
-The lists will remain in effect from July 1, 2014 to June 30, 2019.
-This is an open enrollment process; therefore, you may apply at any time from now until June 30, 2019.
+This is an open enrollment process; therefore you can apply at any time.

 Preservation construction projects will only be bid to the pre-qualified bidder lists that are appropriate for the project scope of work.
 Interested contractors who have not become pre-qualified at the time of the bid due date for a project will not be allowed to bid on that project.

 If you are a general contractor submitting an AFQ and you work with sub-contractors for certain trades listed under the Specialty Preservation Construction categories above, be sure to notify your sub-contractors that they must apply under the appropriate categories to become qualified to work on these projects as your sub-contractor.